How do I switch bank accounts?

 But if you’re already looking to move, it’s worth seeing what incentives are on offer:

-Choose from a range of switcher gifts including high-end tech gadgets and travel vouchers.
-Must switch using CASS and pay in £1,000 within three months of opening for cash bonus.
+£125 switch bonus.
+Must switch using CASS and pay in £1,000 within three months of opening for cash bonus, paid within 28 days of criteria being met.
 Open to new customers only.
 Account is fee-free as long as you pay in £1,000/mth or maintain an average balance of £1,000 (otherwise £10/mth).
-Account comes with £250 interest-free overdraft and linked regular saver pays 5%.
+Account comes with £250 interest-free overdraft and linked Regular Saver paying 5%.